Iowa Organic Association Board of Directors:

 He has been awarded grants from the US Department of Energy (USDOE), US Department of Agriculture (USDA), and the Iowa Department of Natural Resources (DNR).
 He is a board member of three non-profit organizations; the Iowa Organic Association (IOA), the Iowa Association of Energy Efficiency( IAEE), serving as the Vice Chairman; and the Maharishi World Peace Vedic Organics(MWPVO).

-Rob Faux, Farmer Representative
+Rob Faux, Secretary and Farmer Representative

 After completing a PhD in computer science and adult education, as well of years of teaching at the University of Minnesota Morris and Mankato State, Rob transitioned to a small farm business in 2004.
 He and his wife, a professor at Wartburg, are entering their tenth year of running Genuine Faux Farm near Tripoli, Iowa.
 Their organic produce, certified since 2007, is distributed mostly through a 120-member CSA farm share program.
 Rob has been active in on-farm research on a variety of topics and keeps busy during the off-season through presentations on organic growing, local sales, and related topics.

-Tyler Franzenberg, Farmer Representative
+Tyler Franzenberg, Treasurer and Farmer Representative

 Tyler grew up on a small farm near Keystone with his father, Greg, and raises raise organic corn, soybeans, small grains, hay and conventional beef cattle.
 Their crops have been organic since 1999.
 Tyler works as an American Society of Agronomy Certified Crop Adviser as well as doing consulting on soil fertility and manure management for area farmers.
 He has been a dealer for Blue River Organic Seed for seven years, since returning to the farm after completing an agronomy degree from Iowa State University.
 In addition he also own and operate FFC Enterprises, LLC, which is a custom manure hauling and trucking business.

-Cindy McCollough, Secretary and Handler/Wholesaler Representative
+Cindy McCollough, Handler/Wholesaler Representative

 Cindy was raised in Cedar Rapids, Iowa with family roots in the Fayette area.
 She attended Iowa State University, where she graduated with a degree in Animal Science with an emphasis in Business.
 After time in the pharmaceutical industry, she moved to the human health and management.
 Cindy and her husband have brought up two children in the Webster City area, where she manages a small farm with milking goats and a few chickens in addition to her primary business Bluestem Enterprises, an organic feed mill and warehouse.
 In addition to complete poultry and livestock feeds, she also sells organic seed.

-Paul Mugge, Farmer Representative
+Paul Mugge, Vice President and Farmer Representative

 Paul Mugge is an organic farmer from Sutherland, Iowa.
 He grew up on the farm where he now lives and works.
 Paul attended Iowa State University and worked as an engineer before returning to the family farm in 1976.
 He is a life-long environmentalist and his farm management has been a progression from conventional, to sustainable, to completely organic since 2001.
 In addition to farming, Paul teaches part-time at a local high school and is active in his local church and many organic, sustainable ag and environmental organizations.
 He has been married to Karen Mugge for over 40 years and has three children and five grandchildren.